jazibsawar/staticwebsitehosting.org/README.md

 npm run build
 ```

-## Netlify
+## Cosmic

-StaticGen.com is built and maintained by [Netlify](https://www.netlify.com), a hosting and automation service for static websites and apps.
+staticwebsitehosting.org is built and maintained by [Cosmic](https://www.cosmicjs.com), a headless CMS to manage content for static websites and apps.

 ## License

-StaticGen is released under the [MIT License](LICENSE).
+staticwebsitehosting.org is released under the [MIT License](LICENSE).
 Please make sure you understand its [implications and guarantees](https://writing.kemitchell.com/2016/09/21/MIT-License-Line-by-Line.html).